jutharris/perhea-readiness/README.md

 PerHea is built for speed, data integrity, and deep reasoning.

 ### The Intelligence Stack
 - **Gemini 3.1 Pro reasoning:** We don't use LLMs for "chat."
 We use them as a **Reasoning Engine**.
-The AI analyzes 30-day trends, cross-references them with "Bio Laws," and outputs clinical coaching adjustments.
+The AI analyzes 7, 14, 28, and 50-day trends, cross-references them with "Bio Laws," and outputs clinical coaching adjustments.
 - **Bio Laws (Intelligence Packet):** Every athlete has a persistent "Intelligence Packet" in Supabase.
 This is the AI's evolving memory of that athlete's unique biological response to stress.
 - **Global DNA (Soul Document):** System-wide coaching logic is stored in a `global_config` table, allowing for real-time, hot-swappable AI personalities and decision-making frameworks.